ithemes/iThemes-Security/readme.txt

 * Persian by <a href="http://forum.wp-parsi.com/user/1469-ibrahim/">Ibrahim Jafari</a>
 * Typo correction by ihuston
 * Fixed Bit51 Google+ Link
+* Better proxy support for ban users by kalvindukes

 = 3.5.2 =
 * Fixed error message that could appear when creating backups